 Parking at the Santa Monica Pier

-There is a parking lot on the pier itself (at least until they get a garage built in the next few years).
+There is a parking lot and garage on the pier itself.
 Parking rates are hourly, except during events and may change, depending on the season, the time of day and the event.
 The on-pier parking is accessible from Colorado and Ocean Blvd.

 There is also a large beach-level lot immediately north of the pier and several smaller lots south of the pier.
 These lots are all accessible from Appian Way, reachable from Moomat Ahiko Way.
 None of these lots are accessible from Pacific Coast Highway (PCH), which has limited access through downtown Santa Monica.

-If you're only planning a quick visit, many of the public garages around Santa Monica Place and 3rd Street Promenade have the first 90 minutes free parking, and the Civic Center garage, about 3 blocks from the pier, has a low daily rate.
-See Santa Monica Parking Map for lots, rates and reservations.
+If you're only planning a quick visit, many of the public garages around Santa Monica Place and 3rd Street Promenade have the first 90 minutes free parking, and the Civic Center garage, about three blocks from the pier, has a low daily rate.
+See Santa Monica Parking Map for lots, rates, and reservations.